ztffn/Jellyfin-Roulette/README.md

 ![.NET](https://img.shields.io/badge/.NET-8.0-512BD4)
 ![License](https://img.shields.io/badge/license-MIT-green)

-**🎰 A Jellyfin plugin that plays a random item from your playlists.**
+**A Jellyfin plugin that plays a random item from your playlists.**

 Click a playlist, hit "Surprise Me," and watch as movie posters spin past before landing on your next unwatched item!